-Fitzroy Lee, the interim chief financial officer (CFO) for the District of Columbia, manages the District’s finances, including its approximately $16.7 billion operating budget, of which $12.6 billion is generated from local and dedicated revenue sources.
-He also manages the city’s $8.2 billion capital improvements plan budget.
-Lee was appointed to this position by Mayor Muriel Bowser in March 2021.
+Dr. Fitzroy Lee, the chief financial officer (CFO) for the District of Columbia, manages the District’s finances, including its approximately $18.4 billion gross funds operating budget, of which $10.7 billion is generated from local, special purpose and dedicated revenue sources.
+He also manages the city’s $9.0 billion 6yr capital improvements plan budget.
+Dr. Lee was appointed to this position by Mayor Muriel Bowser in March 2021.

-As the independent CFO, Lee manages the District’s financial operations, which include more than 1,700 staff members in the tax and revenue administration; the treasury; comptroller; and budget offices; the DC Office of Gaming; economic/fiscal analysis and revenue estimation functions; and all District agencies.
-This includes management of the financial operations of United Medical Center, the University of the District of Columbia, and the Washington Convention and Sports Authority (Events DC).
-He also coordinates with congressional committees and the U.S. Office of Management and Budget staff that oversee District affairs.
-He regularly interacts with the financial community, including bond-rating agencies, regarding the District’s financial matters.
+As the independent CFO, he manages the District’s financial operations, which include more than 1,700 staff members in the tax and revenue administration; the treasury, comptroller and budget offices; the DC Office of Lottery and Gaming, economic/fiscal analysis and revenue estimation functions, and all District agencies.
+This includes management of the financial operations of United Medical Center (Not-for-profit Hospital Corporation), the University of the District of Columbia, and the Washington Convention and Sports Authority (Events DC).
+He is also responsible for coordinating with congressional committees and the U.S. Office of Management and Budget staff that oversee District affairs.
+He regularly interacts with the financial community, including bond rating agencies, regarding the District’s financial matters.

-He began his career with the Office of the Chief Financial Officer in 2001, as the director of revenue estimation.
-In October 2009, he was appointed deputy chief financial officer and chief economist.
+Dr. Lee began his career with the OCFO in 2001 as the director of Revenue Estimation.
+In October 2009, he was appointed deputy CFO and chief economist.

 Previously, Lee worked for the Economic Research Service of the United States Department of Agriculture (USDA), where he co-authored a paper on the efficacy of user-fees for funding the meat inspection program.
 He was also an assistant professor of economics at Tulane University in New Orleans.